-Motivo raises $12.5M Series A to speed up chip design with AI – TechCrunch
+Motivo raises $12M Series A to speed up chip design with AI – TechCrunch

 One other differentiator is that the company is trying to make its AI transparent to explain why it made the decisions it did.
 “A lot of AI is just a black box.
 I don’t know why the self-driving car suddenly decided to swerve here.
 Our AI is understandable.
 We built the solution so that we can tell you why the AI is saying change the chip this way, or why it’s saying change it that way,” Rangarajan explained.

 The company has paying customers.
 Although it can’t name them, there is probably a limited market for this kind of software, so you could make an educated guess that it’s the chip companies, especially with Intel Capital a lead investor on this round.
-At this point, the company has 15 employees, 12 of them being full time with plans to double or even triple over the next year, depending on how things go.
+At this point, the company has 15 employees, 12 of them being full-time, with plans to double or even triple over the next year, depending on how things go.

 Hiring is always challenging for a company with a specific engineering focus like this one, but Rangarajan says that the team is already fairly diverse, and he is definitely looking at keeping that going as he builds the company.
 “We have to find the right people to join the company and you’re looking for any and all sorts of great people or backgrounds. […] In fact, the more the merrier as far as we’re concerned.
 We’ve got very experienced people who’ve grown up in the industry and we’ve still built up a fairly diverse team here,” he said.

-For now, he plans to keep the office hybrid where people who want to come in can come in, but people who don’t want to like those with younger kids who aren’t vaccinated yet, can continue to work from home, he said.
+For now, he plans to keep the office hybrid, where people who want to come in can come in, but people who don’t want to, like those with younger kids who aren’t vaccinated yet, can continue to work from home, he said.
 And that flexibility should continue even after offices open more completely.